craigshaf50/Calibration-Task/README.md

         a.
 After entering 2, youll be prompted to enter the week of the semester you want to see the date of the monday for (working example: 8)

         b.
-After entering the week number, the date of the monday for that week will be printed in the console
+After entering the week number, the date of the monday for that week will be printed in the console before returning to the list of options

      C. 3 will quit the application